 After scheduling of the mediation, counsel for each party shall submit confidential statements solely to the appointed neutral.
-The appointed neutral shall determine, after conferring with the parties, the length of the confidential mediation statements and the permissible number of exhibits attached thereto.
+The appointed neutral shall determine, after conferring with the parties, the length of the con The Parties are required to use the forms attached to this CMO as Exhibits B (insured(s)) and Exhibit C (insurer(s)) in connection with the informal settlement conference and mediation fidential mediation statements and the permissible number of exhibits attached thereto.